-This dish takes me back but it’s really good, I say with relief.
-Frankly, cooking better than my mum did isn’t a difficult trick.
-Still, savoy cabbage is one of my favourite veg – only I can cook it so much better.
+This recipe takes me back but it’s really good, I say with relief.
+Frankly, cooking better than my mum did isn’t a difficult trick (no offence, Mum – you said it yourself!).
+So savoy cabbage is still one of my favourite vegetables only I can cook it so much better.

 It looks posher and more refined than its red, green or white aka hammerhead cousins.
 It’s vibrant green in colour and interestingly bubbly in texture.
 It spreads its outer leaves expansively and looks appetising enough to eat raw.